TobiasPSP/doneland_sources/Components/Sensor/Air Quality/SCD30/README.md

 ## Test Code
+The code below illustrates how you access the sensor in a *stand-alone project*.
+If you'd rather use this sensor with [ESPHome](https://done.land/tools/software/esphome) and [Home Assistant](https://done.land/tools/software/homeassistant), here is a [detailed description](https://done.land/tools/software/esphome/introduction/exampledevices/co2sensor).

+### Wiring
 Connect *SDA* and *SCL* to the appropriate *I2C* pins of your microcontroller. *ESP32* typically use *GPIO21* for *SDA*, and *GPIO22* for *SCL*.

 <img src="images/scd30_test1_t.png" width="50%" height="50%" />